Group around flipchart in discussion

 Students will undertake a combination of core and optional modules.
 Core modules cover essential topics such as Research Methods, Strategic Communications for STEM, Environment, and Healthcare, Informatics in eHealth, Science and Health in the Media, Data Communication, and Understanding Social Media.
 In addition to these, there are practical modules like Media and Communication Skills and Making Smartphone Videos.

-All students, regardless of their study track, will complete a Major Project or Dissertation as a significant part of their program.
+All students, regardless of their study track, will complete a Major Project or Dissertation as a significant part of their programme.
 Additionally, students have the opportunity to gain practical experience through a work placement, enhancing their real-world skills and knowledge in science and health communication.

 The MSc in Science and Health Communication is housed within DCU's School of Communications, known for its global reputation in teaching and research excellence in media, communications, and journalism.
 The faculty comprises not only esteemed academic scholars but also seasoned industry professionals.